astsam/rtl8812au/README.md

 ```
 sudo iw wlan0 set txpower fixed 3000
 ```
-Newer versions of NetworkManager switches to random MAC address Some users would prefer to use a fixed address.
+Newer versions of NetworkManager switches to random MAC address.
+Some users would prefer to use a fixed address.
 Simply add these lines below
 ```
 [device]
 wifi.scan-rand-mac-address=no